Future

 To be considered for intake into this entry level employment program candidates will need to meet the following criteria:

-• To display a commitment to enrol and complete a Certificate III in Business Administration traineeship for 12 months
+- To display a commitment to enrol and complete a Certificate III in Business traineeship for 12 months.

-The College of WSU have partnered with the Ignite program to deliver the Certificate III in Business Administration for free.
-This is subsidised by State Training Services NSW who administer the funding for eligible training.
+The College of WSU have partnered with the Ignite program to deliver the Certificate III in Business for free.
+This is at no cost to the applicant.